Best Mountain Bike Backpacks of 2024

 Organization

-The large compartment has a sleeve for the 3-Liter 3D Hydro Reservoir.
+The large compartment has a sleeve for the 3L 3D Hydro Reservoir.
 It has mesh gear pockets, ideal for carrying the removable tool roll, a pump, and other smaller items, leaving the rest of the compartment accessible for larger items like clothes and food.

 A smaller front compartment complements mesh pockets, one of which has a key holder and another soft, zippered pocket for sunglasses and electronics.
 The hip belt has zippered stash pockets on each side for snacks and other easy-to-reach things.